henry2004y/Vlasiator.jl/docs/src/examples.md

 cellids, distances, coords = getcellinline(meta, point1, point2)
 ```

-Combined with external packages like [FieldTracer.jl](https://github.com/henry2004y/FieldTracer.jl), it is possible to do all kinds of in-depth analysis.
+Combined with external packages like [FieldTracer.jl](https://github.com/henry2004y/FieldTracer.jl) and [TestParticle.jl](https://github.com/henry2004y/TestParticle.jl), it is possible to do all kinds of in-depth analysis.
 More examples can be found in the [repo](https://github.com/henry2004y/Vlasiator.jl/tree/master/src/examples).

 ## Computing derived quantities